roberttwomey/ml-art-code/README.md

 # ml-art-code
-Code for UCSD ECE188 Machine Learning for the Arts
+Code for UNL EMAR349 Machine Learning for the Arts

 Hello class!